andybega/andybega.github.io-old-version/_posts/2016-09-13-data-management.md

 ## Plotting missing values

 One of the things I usually do with data like these and variables that have missing values is to plot the missing values against country and year.
-With these data this produces a plot like this:
+This produces a plot like this:

 [![Plot of missing values]({{ site.url }}/content/2016/missing-plot-1.png)]({{ site.url }}/content/2016/missing-plot-1.png)

 Each little block in this plot corresponds to a country-year, i.e. a row in the dataset.
 On the x-axis are years, and on the y-axis all the different countries.
 The color of each block shows whether that country-year had complete data (blue), missing values (red), or whether the observation was absent entirely.
 What that means is that given the set of unique countries in the dataset and the range of years, the hypothetical combination of that particular country-year value was not in the data.
 Like Yugoslavia after 1991, when the country didn't exist anymore.

 There are no missing values in the coup dataset, but four countries drop out of the data suddenly in 2000 (the four white blocks on the right edge).
-I didn't label the country axis because it gets cluttered, but the countries are Algeria, Macedonia, Sierra Leone, and Congo (DRC).
+I didn't label the country axis because it gets cluttered, but the countries are Algeria, Macedonia, Sierra Leone, and Congo-DRC).
 No obvious reason that these four should suddenly have missing data for GDP per capita, especially since the other values for 2000 appear to have been imputed by setting to the mean.

-Another reason to use these plots is that they can show whether missing values are missing for entire countries or years.
-That's potentially important for how to deal with those missing values and whether to impute or drop data.
+A more usual reason to use these plots is that they can show whether missing values are missing for entire countries or years.
+That is potentially important for how and whether to impute or drop data.
 Here are two examples that show what an entire missing year or countries that are completely missing some value would look like.

 [![Plot of missing values]({{ site.url }}/content/2016/missing-plot-2.png)]({{ site.url }}/content/2016/missing-plot-2.png)

-In between the noodle plot from above and these missing value plots, it would have been more obvious that GDP per capita was missing for a whole year, and that some other way to impute, e.g. even by carrying forward the 1999 value, would have been more sensible than setting to the mean.
+In between the noodle plot from above and these missing value plots, it would have been more obvious that GDP per capita was missing for a whole year, and that some other way to impute, even by carrying forward the 1999 value, would have been more sensible than setting to the mean.

 ## What about state system membership?

 Since the data were fully imputed, looking at missing values doesn't get us very far.
 We can also check against state system membership though.
-COW and Gleditsch and Ward have two related, but different, lists of what states were in existence over what time periods.
+The [Correlates of War (COW) Project](http://www.correlatesofwar.org/data-sets/state-system-membership) and [Gleditsch and Ward](http://privatewww.essex.ac.uk/~ksg/statelist.html) have two related, but different, lists of what states were in existence over what time periods.
 This tells us which hypothetical country-year combinations we should expect, and which should be absent.

-Throwing state system membership in the mix gives us two dimensions along which we can classify the observations in the country-year coup dataset.
-The first dimension is whether a case--by which a mean a particular country-year combination out of all possible combinations--has missing values, is complete, or is absent from the data.
+Throwing state system membership in the mix gives us two dimensions along which one can classify the observations in the country-year coup dataset.
+The first dimension is whether a case, by which a mean a particular country-year combination out of all possible combinations, has missing values, is complete, or is absent from the data.
 Absent here, again, means there is no observation with that country-year combination in the data.
 The second dimension is whether a particular case was in the state system according to one of the two lists I mentioned before.
 That makes for six possible combinations:

 | Case | In state sys. | Outside state sys. |
 |------|-------|------------|